 Twersky has authored numerous articles and reports, contributing to the Stanford Social Innovation Review, Chronicle of Philanthropy, and Alliance Magazine.
 Most recently she was principal author of Listening to Those Who Matter Most, the Beneficiaries, Measurement and Evaluation in Israel’s Third Sector and A Guide to Actionable Measurement.
 Twersky is currently a member of the board of directors for the UBS Optimus Foundation based in Zurich, Switzerland.
 She holds two bachelor’s degrees in Rhetoric and Middle Eastern Studies from the University of California, Berkeley, and a master’s degree in City Planning from the Massachusetts Institute of Technology.

-Lynn’s current research bridges theory and practice and focuses on positive organizing routines, diversity management practices, and crisis leadership, and her research has been published in journals such as Academy of Management Journal, American Behavioral Scientist, Decision Sciences Journal of Innovative Education, Human Resource Management, and Organizational Dynamics.
-She has also written a book on crisis leadership, Leading Under Pressure: From Surviving to Thriving Before, During, and After a Crisis.
-Her research has been funded by the National Institute of Health, Society of Human Resource Management, and Ford Foundation.
-Through her applied research projects, she has worked with many organizations including Whirlpool, Google, General Motors, Michigan Nonprofit Association, Executive Leadership Institute, Trinity Health, Michigan Department of State, and General Dynamics.
-Also, Lynn is a Scholar-in-Residence at the Council of Michigan Foundations.
+Lynn’s current research bridges theory and practice and focuses on positive organizing routines, diversity management practices, and crisis leadership, and her research has been published in journals such as Academy of Management Journal, American Behavioral Scientist, Human Resource Management, and Organizational Dynamics.
+She has also written a book on crisis leadership, Leading Under Pressure: From Surviving to Thriving Before, During, and After a Crisis (with Erika James) and co-edited the book Positive Organizing in a Global Society: Understanding and Engaging Differences for Capacity Building and Inclusion (with Laura Morgan Roberts and Martin Davidson).
+Her research has been funded by the National Institute of Health (NIH), Society of Human Resource Management, and Ford Foundation.
+Through her applied research projects, she has worked with many organizations including Whirlpool, Google, and General Motors.
+She was also a Scholar-in-Residence at the Council of Michigan Foundations and partnered with foundations to develop inclusive leadership practices, diversity management systems, and equity policies.

 Lynn is an alumna of the University of Michigan (PhD).
 She received her undergraduate degree from North Carolina A&T State University and her MBA from the Fuqua School of Business at Duke University.
 Lynn Wooten is an active member in a number of national volunteer leadership organizations, including Delta Sigma Theta Sorority, Jack & Jill of America, Ann Arbor Junior League and The Links Inc.